Skip to content

 German entrepreneurs also excited about the Einstein Telescope

-The German NMWP technology cluster, based in Düsseldorf, is closely following developments concerning the Einstein Telescope.
-The technology cluster, directly funded by the North Rhine-Westphalia Ministry of Economics, brings together entrepreneurs and scientists from various key technologies and promotes innovative projects wherever possible.
-“The Einstein Telescope offers unprecedented opportunities,” says project manager Dr Matthias Grosch, “both economically and scientifically.
-Knowledge institutes and businesses in North Rhine-Westphalia are already anticipating the arrival of this mega-project.”
+The NMWP.NRW state cluster in Düsseldorf is closely following developments surrounding the Einstein Telescope.
+The technology cluster, funded by the North Rhine-Westphalian Ministry of Economic Affairs, brings together entrepreneurs and scientists from many key technologies and encourages innovative projects wherever possible.
+‘The Einstein Telescope offers unprecedented opportunities,’ says Dr Matthias Grosch, project manager, ‘both economically and scientifically.
+Knowledge institutes and companies are already preparing for the emergence of this mega-project.’

-Nowhere in Europe is the density of universities, polytechnics, and research institutes as high as in North Rhine-Westphalia, just across the Dutch border near Vaals and Kerkrade.
-There are more than 140 such institutions, reports the NMWP (Nanotechnologie, Mikrosystemtechnik, Werkstoffe und Photonik) website.
-From top university RWTH in Aachen to small labs where researchers and scientists work on innovations together with entrepreneurs.
-These include laser and vacuum technology, and new materials – research fields that are directly related to the Einstein Telescope.
+Nowhere else in Europe is the density of universities, colleges and research institutes as high as in North Rhine-Westphalia, just across the Dutch border near Vaals and Kerkrade.
+There are more than 128 institutions, as can be seen on the website of NanoMikroWerkstoffe Photonik.NRW, or NMWP.NRW for short.
+These range from the top university RWTH in Aachen to small laboratories where researchers and scientists work on innovations with companies.
+Among other things, they are involved in laser and vacuum technology and new materials – fields of research that are directly related to the Einstein Telescope.

 Matthias Grosch van het van Nanotechnologie, Mikrosystemtechnik, Werkstoffe und Photonik (NMWP)